-At December 31, 2020, the Office of the District Attorney, 18th Judicial reported a liability of \$558,136 for its proportionate share of the net pension liability that reflected a reduction for support from the State as a nonemployer contributing entity.
-The net pension liability was measured as of December 31, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2018.
-Standard update procedures were used to roll forward the total pension liability to December 31, 2019.
-The Office of the District Attorney, 18th Judicial proportion of the net pension liability was based Office of the District Attorney, 18th Judicial contributions to the SDTF for the calendar year 2019 relative to the total contributions of participating employers to the SDTF.
+The net pension liability for the SDTF was measured as of December 31, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2019.
+Standard update procedures were used to roll-forward the total pension liability to December 31, 2020.
+The Office of the District Attorney, 18th Judicial proportion of the net pension liability was based on the Office of the District Attorney, 18th Judicial contributions to the SDTF for the calendar year 2020 relative to the total contributions of participating employers and the State as a nonemployer contributing entity.